brumar/jbsays/README.md

 2. Generates credentials based on your Claude.ai account
 3. Sets up the project environment properly
 4. Initializes a git repository if one doesn't exist (use `--no-git` to skip this)
+5. Creates the `.jbsays` folder and adds it to `.gitignore` to protect sensitive information

 Without initialization, the tool will not work correctly.

 If git initialization fails during init, an error message will suggest using the `--no-git` flag.

+⚠️ **IMPORTANT**: The `.jbsays` folder contains logs and credentials that must remain private.
+The script automatically adds it to `.gitignore`, but you should verify this protection remains in place.

 ## Security Considerations